 There is also a third category of meat which is processed meat.
-Processed meat is modified with additives or through processes such as salting, curling, drying or smoking as means to preserve or enhance flavour.
-Bacon, sausages, luncheon meats such as bologna or pastrami are all examples of processed meats.
+Processed meat is modified with additives or through processes such as salting, curling, drying or smoking as a mean to preserve or enhance flavour.
+Bacon, sausages, and luncheon meats such as bologna or pastrami are all examples of processed meats.

 Choose fresh meat

 This is always healthier than any processed meat which may contain harmful additives.
 It is environmentally and ethically a better option if you choose organic meat from small farms.